East German uprising of 1953: Background

 In May 1952, the Federal Republic of Germany (West Germany or FRG) rejected the "Stalin Note", a proposal sent by Soviet leader Joseph Stalin offering reunification with the Soviet-backed German Democratic Republic (East Germany or GDR) as an independent and politically neutral Germany.
 With the heightened anxiety of the Cold War, Stalin's proposal was met with intense suspicion in the FRG, which instead signed the European Defence Community Treaty that month.
-After these developments, it became clear to both the Soviet Union and the GDR that Germany would remain divided indefinitely.
+After these developments, it became clear to both the USSR and the GDR that Germany would remain divided indefinitely.
 In East Berlin, General Secretary Walter Ulbricht of the Socialist Unity Party of Germany (SED), the ruling party of the GDR, interpreted Stalin's failed attempt at German reunification as a "green light'" to proceed with the "accelerated construction of socialism in the GDR", which the party announced at its Second Party Conference in July 1952.
 This move to Sovietize the GDR consisted of a drastic increase in investment allocated to heavy industry, discriminatory taxation against the last private industrial enterprises, forced collectivization of agriculture and a concerted campaign against religious activity in East Germany.

 The result of these changes in the GDR's economic direction was the rapid deterioration of workers' living standards, which continued until the first half of 1953, and represented the first clear downward trend in the living standard of East Germans since the 1947 hunger crisis.
 Travel costs rose as generous state subsidies were cut, while many consumer goods began to disappear from store shelves.
 Factories were forced to clamp down on overtime: with restricted budgets, the wage bill was deemed excessively high.
 Meanwhile, food prices rose as a result of both the state's collectivization policy – 40% of the wealthier farmers in the GDR fled to the West, leaving over 750000 ha of otherwise productive land lying fallow – and a poor harvest in 1952.
 Workers' cost of living therefore rose, while the take-home pay of large numbers of workers – many of whom depended on overtime pay to make ends meet – diminished.
 In the winter of 1952–53, there were also serious interruptions to the supply of heat and electricity to East Germany's cities.
-By November 1952, sporadic food riots and industrial unrest occurred in several major GDR industrial centres: Leipzig, Dresden, Halle and Suhl.
+By November 1952, sporadic food riots and industrial unrest occurred in several major GDR industrial centres: Chemnitz, Dresden, Leipzig, Halle and Suhl.
 Industrial unrest continued throughout the following spring, ranging from inflammatory speeches and anti-SED graffiti to alleged sabotage.
 To ease economic strain on the state caused by the "construction of socialism", the Politburo decided to increase work quotas on a compulsory basis by 10% across all state-owned factories: that is, workers now had to produce 10% more for the same wage.
 There were also increases in prices for food, health care, and public transportation.
 Taken together, the work quota and price increases amounted to a 33 per cent monthly wage cut.